A Cheat Sheet to Understanding VPN Protocols

 Use: PPTP VPN protocol is utilized for both internet and intranet networks.
 It means that you can also use the protocol for accessing a corporate network from a remote location.

 Security: In terms of security, PPTP is the least reliable VPN protocol as it offers the lowest encryption level.
-In addition, there are various vulnerabilities in this VPN protocol which make it the least secure one to use.
+In addition, there are various vulnerabilities in this VPN protocol that make it the least secure one to use.
 In fact, if you care about your privacy and security one bit, you should not use this VPN protocol.

 Ease of Configuration: As it is the oldest and most common VPN protocol, it is the easiest to Setup and almost all the devices and systems offer built-in support for PPTP.
-It is one of the simplest VPN protocols in terms of configuration of various devices.
+It is one of the simplest VPN protocols in terms of the configuration of various devices.

-SSTP or Secure Socket Tunneling Protocol is a proprietary technology which was developed by Microsoft.
+SSTP or Secure Socket Tunneling Protocol is a proprietary technology that was developed by Microsoft.
 It was first built into Windows Vista.
 SSTP also works on Linux based systems, but it was primarily built to be a Windows-only technology.